Contributed by Dr. Cordell Nwokeji (Pronounced “Wo-Kage”)

 There are a few options to combat erectile dysfunction.
 Of these options, prescription medicines are most common for their ease of use and unobtrusive nature.
 Men should take these pills a few hours before they plan on intercourse to achieve the full effect.
 In addition to pills, other men utilize a vacuum constriction device.
 Though this device works well, the learning curve and inconvenience can deter some men.
 There are other alternatives ranging from injections to implants.
 For a comprehensive list of options, men should consult with their doctor.

 Open communication between men and their partners can go a long way to recovering their daily activities and rekindling their romance.
 Erectile dysfunction and other side effects related to prostate cancer do not end sexual intercourse or pleasure.
 Being flexible and having an understanding partner can help men regain their intimacy.
+Contact HIFU Prostate Services for more information.

 About the Author